Skip to content

 The export

 The result is that every modern course, wherever you play, is in some small way a descendant of a Scottish original.
+The strategic principles, the green-complex shaping, the use of natural land contours, the routing decisions — all of these were exported by Scottish professionals trained on links land in the 19th century, and now form the foundation vocabulary of golf-course architecture worldwide.

 Today

 Scotland has over 550 golf courses — more per capita than anywhere on earth.
-You can play the oldest course in continuous use (Musselburgh Old Links), the most famous (the Old Course), the hardest Open venue (Carnoustie), and a hundred village nine-holers you've never heard of that are better than half the parkland courses in England.
-The game never stopped being a local one here.
-It's still cheap in a lot of places, still walkable, still stubbornly itself.
+You can play the oldest course in continuous use (Musselburgh Old Links, founded 1672 and still played), the most famous (the Old Course at St Andrews), the hardest Open venue (Carnoustie), and a hundred village nine-holers you've never heard of that are better than half the parkland courses in England — you can browse them all at the Birdie Brae Green Fee Index.

 The 1457 ban lasted about forty years.
 The game has lasted closer to six hundred.
 Whatever they were worried about in Edinburgh that day, history suggests the archers lost.